IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-14-emcpp-smart-pointers.md

 ### Control block

 - **std::make_shared always creates a control block**.
 It manufactures a new object to point to, so there is certainly no control block for that object at the time `std::make_shared` is called
 - **A control block is created when a std::shared_ptr is constructed from a unique-ownership pointer** (i.e., a `std::unique_ptr` or `std::auto_ptr`).
-Unique-ownership pointers don’t use control blocks, so there should be no control block for the pointed-to object.
+Unique-ownership pointers don't use control blocks, so there should be no control block for the pointed-to object.
 (As part of its construction, the `std::shared_ptr` assumes ownership of the pointed-to object, so the uniqueownership pointer is set to null.)
 - **When a std::shared_ptr constructor is called with a raw pointer, it creates a control block**.
-If you wanted to create a `std::shared_ptr` from an object that already had a control block, you'd presumably pass a `std::shared_ptr` or a `std::weak_ptr` as a constructor argument, not a raw pointer. `std::shared_ptr` constructors taking std::shared_ptrs or std::weak_ptrs as constructor arguments don’t create new control blocks, because they can rely on the smart pointers passed to them to point to any necessary control blocks
+If you wanted to create a `std::shared_ptr` from an object that already had a control block, you'd presumably pass a `std::shared_ptr` or a `std::weak_ptr` as a constructor argument, not a raw pointer. `std::shared_ptr` constructors taking std::shared_ptrs or std::weak_ptrs as constructor arguments don't create new control blocks, because they can rely on the smart pointers passed to them to point to any necessary control blocks

 ### Snippets